minvws/workflow-documentation-linter/README.md

 ## Usage

-The documentation linter workflow is called from a workflow in the private repository.
+The documentation linter workflow is called from a workflow in a repository.
 Here is a basic example of how you can integrate it in your project.

 <details>